alexunder/X-toys/doc-note/SettlementPlan/plan.markdown

 ##  Buying a house ##

-This linkis also okay for buying a house:
+This link is also okay for buying a house:

 [properties.mitula.ca](http://properties.mitula.ca)